TomashuTTTT7/Hidecall/README.md

 Hidecall is header-only C++ library that obfuscates function calls and hides them in decompiler, what makes reverse-engineering very annoying.

-It works for MSVC compiler and it's recommended only for x86 platform.
+It is developed and supported for MSVC compiler
-Check out why in [hidecall.h](hidecall/hidecall.h)

 ## Usage